Key Takeaways

 Where Thimble performs best:

-• Wyoming construction and manufacturing businesses prioritizing affordable short-term coverage
+• Construction and manufacturing businesses in Wyoming that need affordable short-term coverage

-• Seasonal tourism operators needing coverage they can pause in the off-season
+• Seasonal tourism operators that want to pause coverage during the off-season

-• Buyers who want instant COI from their phone without an agent
+• Buyers who want instant access to a COI from their phone without going through an agent

 Where Thimble performs less competitively:

-• Businesses expecting hands-on claims support or phone access
+• Businesses that expect hands-on claims support or direct phone access

 Learn More: Thimble Review